 Scabies cannot go away on its own.
 Some people wonder what will happen if scabies isn't treated.
 Scabies mites will continue to burrowing and reproducing, causing more rashes and more itchiness until they are killed.
 It is recommended to treat yourself and everything you touch in order to kill all mites and prevent future infestations.

 Home Remedies and Further Tips

-While home remedies will not cure an infestation, they can prevent infection and heal lesions.
+While home remedies will not cure an infestation, they can prevent infestations and heal lesions.

 - Neem and turmeric: Rinse the skin with a paste made half from new or dry neem leaves and half from turmeric powder mixed with mustard oil.
 Apply the paste on your body and leave it for no less than an hour before rinsing.
 Repeat for 7 to 10 days until all scratches have healed.

-- Apricot leaves: Likewise, scabies symptoms can be alleviated by using the juice of new apricot leaves, which will soothe the skin and prevent infection.
+- Apricot leaves: Likewise, scabies symptoms can be alleviated by using the juice of new apricot leaves, which will soothe the skin and prevent infestation.

 - Wash your sheets: Mites can survive away from human skin for up to a few days.
-Wash your sheets and clothing in hot water and dry them on hot to kill any mites.
+Wash your sheets and clothing in hot water (at least 50 °C or 122 °F for 10 minutes or more) and dry them on hot to kill any mites.
 If you don't have access to a washer and dryer, take them to a dry cleaner or keep them in a plastic bag for a week.

 - Clean your house: Vacuum your floors to get rid of mites.

-- Avoid contact with others: Be conscious of whom you may infect: avoid sexual contact or prolonged physical contact of any kind until you are symptom-free.
+- Avoid contact with others: Avoid sexual contact or prolonged physical contact of any kind until you are symptom-free.

 - Treat your whole household: Finally, make sure that everyone in your household gets treated at the same time so that the mites do not survive by transferring from one person to another.